Contrastive Self-supervised Neural Architecture Search: Introduction

 \section{Introduction}

 Automated neural search algorithms have significantly enhanced the performance of deep neural networks on computer vision tasks.
-These algorithms can be categorized into two subgroups: (1) flat search space, where automated methods attempt to fine-tune the choice of kernel size, the width (number of channels) or the depth (number of layers), and (2) (hierarchical) \textit{cell-based search space}, where algorithmic solutions search for smaller components of architectures, called \textit{cells}.
-A single neural cell of deep neural architectures possesses a complex graph topology, which will be later stacked to form a larger network.
+These algorithms can be categorized into two subgroups: (1) flat search space, where automated methods attempt to fine-tune the choice of kernel size, the width (number of channels) or the depth (number of layers), and (2) (hierarchical) \textit{cell-based search space}, where algorithmic solutions search for more minor components of architectures, called \textit{cells}.
+A single neural cell of deep models possesses a complex graph topology, which will be later stacked to form a more extensive network.